-Once in Paris via Eurostar, we discovered the city surprisingly green, and the residents as fed up as Carmarthenshire folk with the lack of any real summer weather….. largely cloudy, cool and with some rain – though nothing to rival the recent British downpours.
-But this being a garden based blog, I’ll concentrate on some garden and nature based observations from our week’s stay but also briefly record the July 14 th Bastille day celebrations with pomp, parades and fireworks, and our first trip to the Pere Lachaise cemetery.
+Once in Paris, via Eurostar, we discovered the city surprisingly green, and the residents as fed up as Carmarthenshire folk with the lack of any real summer weather – largely cloudy, cool and with some rain – though nothing to rival the recent British downpours.
+This being a garden based blog, I’ll concentrate on some garden and nature based observations from our week’s stay but also briefly record the July 14th Bastille day celebrations with pomp, parades and fireworks, and our first trip to the Pere Lachaise cemetery.

-There is a strange city like feel to the small stone ‘houses’ which line many of the ‘streets’ at the cemetery, and wandering about one wonders about the motivation for such semi permanent reminders of a life, or several, in the case of the many family vaults which, in various states of repair, protect shafts dug into the limestone of this very White Capital City.
-Personally I’d rather reflect on Chopin’s and Rossini’s lives though their legacy of music.
-Or indeed the prose of Oscar Wilde rather than the lipstick adorned security glass modern walls around his stone tomb.
+There is a strange city like feel to the small stone ‘houses’ which line many of the ‘streets’ at the cemetery, and wandering around, one wonders about the motivation for such semi-permanent reminders of a life, or several, in the case of the many family vaults which, in various states of repair, protect shafts dug into the limestone of this very white capital city.
+Personally, I’d rather reflect on Chopin’s and Rossini’s lives through their legacy of music.
+Or indeed the prose of Oscar Wilde, rather than the lipstick adorned, security glass modern walls around his stone tomb.

 But huge numbers of the world’s movers and shakers are interred here, and attract the crowds.
 Having seen it once we probably won’t return.

 A return trip to the Parc Bagatelle on the eastern edge of the Bois de Boulogne found the roses in the formal areas still in full bloom, and once again these stunning extensive gardens were largely devoid of people.
 Perhaps they were all at the cemeteries?
 Or attaching love locks to the Pont des Arts bridge over the Seine, a craze that seems to have developed over the last couple of years.